 Depending on the specific type of workplace accommodations you believe you need, we choose among the following types of psychological tests:

-1. Cognitive Tests measure intelligence, memory, and problem-solving skills.
+- Cognitive Tests measure intelligence, memory, and problem-solving skills.
 These tests can be used to diagnose certain executive functioning difficulties, such as attention-deficit hyperactivity disorder (ADHD), that may affect job performance.
+When a problem may be partially medical, we do neurocognitive testing.

 Psychological testing can identify cognitive or emotional challenges that may require accommodations and help tailor accommodations to the employee’s needs.
 Then, ongoing psychological assessments can monitor the effectiveness of accommodations and suggest improvements.